cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

     </div>

 #.
 Examine where in the code the motor angle and velocity are read in ``src/main.cpp``.
 Examine where the motor is commanded.
+**NOTE** In Arduino/Teensyduino code, there are two central functions to pay attention to.
+First, there is the ``setup()`` function, which runs once when the code is uploaded to the microcontroller, and sets up the configuration.
+Next, there is the ``loop()`` function, which runs continuously, like a ``while True`` loop before you stop the code.
+Most other functions, while still important, can be considered helper functions.

 .. figure:: ../../../_static/platformio_arrow.jpg
     :align: center